 Poverty in Canada

-The Canadian Poverty Institute understands poverty to be multi-dimensional involving material, social and spiritual poverty.
+The Canadian Poverty Institute understands poverty to be a multi-dimensional condition involving material, social and spiritual poverty.

 • Material poverty exists where people lack the material and financial resources to thrive.